10 great places to spend New Year's Eve

 The main gathering at Copacabana Beach traditionally features a variety of musical acts and fireworks.

 If you want to party in classic Rio style, pay a visit to Jobi Bar.
 It's a social institution in the city, having been open since the 1950s.
-For samba and choro music, head to Carioca da Gema.
 Looking for a great view?
 Swing over to the Vista Chinesa, a small Chinese pagoda perched to provide a fantastic panorama.

 9. New York

-Note: This article was lasted updated in December 2019.